pakpoom66/IIAS-Enablement-Class/Labs/CreateDBObjects/Readme.md

 1. Explore the database partition groups associated with the `BLUDB`.

-   `nzsql -c "select * from SYSCAT.DBPARTITIONGROUPDEF order by 1, 2;"`
+   `dbsql -c "select * from SYSCAT.DBPARTITIONGROUPDEF order by 1, 2;"`

    * db2clp example only:
    `db2 LIST DATABASE PARTITION GROUPS;`